rakibcoding/imdb_nextJS/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [Imdb](imdb-next-js.vercel.app) with your browser to see the result.

 # imdb_nextJS